Guide

 What is the difference between cost of goods sold and cost of sales?

-These are often used interchangeably.
-However, COGS focuses on the direct costs of creating or purchasing products that are sold.
-Cost of Sales (COS) sometimes includes those costs plus additional business expenses linked to revenue generation, like transaction fees, sale commissions, or acquisition costs in some digital businesses.
+These terms often mean the same thing.
+COGS focuses specifically on direct costs of creating or purchasing products.
+Cost of sales (COS) may include those costs plus additional revenue-related expenses like transaction fees, sales commissions, or customer acquisition costs.

 How often should I calculate COGS?

-Generally, businesses calculate COGS at the end of each accounting period (monthly, quarterly, or annually).
-Businesses with high inventory turnover may calculate it more often for a better view of profitability.
-Talk to your accountant for specific advice for your business.
+Most businesses calculate COGS at the end of each accounting period, whether monthly, quarterly, or annually.
+If you have high inventory turnover, calculate more frequently for better visibility into profitability.
+Talk to your accountant for advice specific to your business.

 Can I estimate my COGS?

-Yes, you can use estimates, especially if you're a new business or have limited resources.
-As your business grows, you’ll want to track COGs accurately as it directly affects your profitability and taxes.
-Accounting software can help.
+Yes, estimates are acceptable when you're starting out or have limited resources.
+As your business grows, track COGS accurately.
+It directly affects your profitability and taxes.
+Accounting software makes precise tracking easier.

 My business is service-based.
 Do I still have COGS?

-Yes, even service businesses have COGS.
-While you’re not selling physical goods, COGS can include the labour costs, software subscriptions, or materials you use to deliver the service.
+Yes, service businesses have COGS too.
+While you're not selling physical products, your COGS can include direct labour costs, software subscriptions, and materials used to deliver your services.

 Are salaries included in COGS?